Landlord insurance and tenants – how property use affects your cover

 Your tenant is responsible for arranging their own commercial insurance to cover their business activities.
 This is separate from your landlord insurance and not something we provide.
 See our guide: When do I need commercial insurance?

-If the business changes the way the property is used (for example, a salon, office, or childcare), it could affect whether landlord insurance applies.
+If the business changes the way the property is used (for example, a salon, office, or childcare), it could affect whether we can provide cover.
 Get in touch with us if you’re unsure – we’ll be happy to review your situation with you.

 Ready to make the switch to initio?
 Start with a quote